Last updated: 2/13/2020

 In the culinary world, Boos cutting boards have maintained their status as the best of the best.
 Since I am at times, admittedly, a kitchen snob (I’m not proud of it) my eyes had always been set on one of those.
 But after setting the Five Two cutting board on my counter, feeling its weight and breathing it in, I thought for the first time that maybe this board could be The One.

-The board is made of solid maple.
-It’s heavy.
-It has an endearing “unpolished, just sanded” look and feel to it.
+The first iteration of the board was made of solid maple.
+It was heavy, and had an endearing “unpolished, just sanded” look and feel to it.
+After some more testing and research, the Five Two team released version two of the board, this time made with beautiful bamboo.
+The new board looks more polished, has the same weight, and isn’t as prone to water damage and cracking.
+It’s gorgeous.
 But looks and superficial first impressions aside, I was beyond ready to get to cutting.

 Chopping, mincing, and mashing—oh my!